 If you get approved for Social Security Disability Insurance (SSDI) benefits, you might be eligible for back pay or retroactive benefits.
 If you qualify for Supplemental Security Income (SSI), you could also receive back pay.

 Retroactive benefits might go back to the date you first suffered a disability—or up to a year before the day you applied for benefits.
-For SSI, back pay goes back to the date of your original application for benefits.
+For SSI, back pay goes back to the date of your most recent application for benefits.

 What Is Back Pay?

-Back Pay Compensates You for This Wait Time
+Back Pay Compensates You for the Time Spent Waiting on Your Application

 During the time you’re waiting for the results of your application, your back pay is adding up.
-If we convince Social Security to approve your application, you will begin receiving direct deposits each month.
+If Social Security approves your application, you will begin receiving direct deposits each month.
 In addition, you might receive a lump sum payment for your back pay—if you are getting SSDI—or several smaller payments—if you qualify for SSI.

 How Do I Get Retroactive Benefits?

 Retroactive benefits begin the day you were first unable to work and met the criteria to get SSDI benefits.
 This can be no longer than a year before you first applied for disability benefits.
 If we handle your disability claim, we can help you understand if you meet the criteria to get retroactive benefits.

 How Far Back Will My Disability Benefits Pay?